-You can enter your statistical information and look up historical data at the Ezra website sponsored by GCFA (ezra.gcfa.org)
+You can enter your statistical information at stats.gcfa.org/

-Instructions and detailed information about these tables can be found on our website at Resources/Local Church Forms and Information/Forms Due January 31, 2021.
+Instructions and detailed information about these tables can be found here.

 Conference Budget - |2019| |2020| |2021| |2022| At each Annual Conference session, representatives from each local church meet together to accomplish the business of the conference.
 One of the duties of the members is to approve the Conference Budget for the next year, affirming that their church will support this decision by paying their share - or their apportionment.
 The 2022 document is a copy of the budget approved at the 2021 annual conference on which your 2022 apportionments are based.
 The descriptions are sometimes helpful for church members wanting to understand where their dollars are going.